nomad-hzb/autoperosol/README.md

 - [GitHub](https://github.com/RoteKekse/autoperosol)

 ## Footnotes
-<sup>1</sup> [NOMAD](https://nomad-lab.eu/nomad-lab/) is a free web-service that lets you share your data or use comprehensive
+<sup>1</sup> "[NOMAD](https://nomad-lab.eu/nomad-lab/) is a free web-service that lets you share your data or use comprehensive
 data that others provide.
-You can use NOMAD to organize, analyze, share, and publish your materials science data, as well as explore, download, and analyze your colleagues' data.
+You can use NOMAD to organize, analyze, share, and publish your materials science data, as well as explore, download, and analyze your colleagues' data."
+(Nomad.
+Retrieved from: https://nomad-lab.eu/nomad-lab/index.html Retrieved on: 07/13/23)